MartinEesmaa/VVCEasy/README.md

 MPV libvvdec & xHE-AAC supports only of Windows x64 & Android.

 The VVC and MP4 muxed with VVC codec can be played on MPV libvvdec + xHE-AAC version.
-Only MP4 muxed with VVC supports seek.
+Only MP4 mixed with VVC supports seek.

 See [MPV.md](MPV.md).